willoughbylabs/mychi/proposal.md

-# MyChi - A Concise Transit Dashboard for Chicago
+# MyChi - A Concise Open Data Dashboard for Chicago

 ## Purpose
-A dashboard to display transit stop information in an at-a-glance, concise format that focuses on the details that matter most.
+A dashboard to display Chicago open data in an at-a-glance, concise format that focuses on the details that matter most.
+The scope of this first capstone is implementing a train-tracking display.

 ## Features
 - Provide real-time transit tracking and alerts from the Chicago Transit Authority (CTA).